AndrewGregorovic/check_it/README.md

 ![Edit Personal List Page Wireframe](docs/wireframes/edit_personal_list_page.png)

 #### Group List Invite Send/Receive
+The card/window for creating and sending an invite can be created on top of the view group list page as that is the only place where you can invite people from.
+The email address is used to get the recipient's user id.

+The card/window for receiving an invite can be created on top of any page when the user clicks to view the invite, not sure where to put this but there needs to be some sort of notification indicator or something to tell the user if they have a pending invite.

 ![Group List Invite Send Wireframe](docs/wireframes/group_list_send_invite.png)
 ![Group List Invite Receive Wireframe](docs/wireframes/group_list_receive_invite.png)

 #### View Group List Page
+Similar to the page for personal lists however it includes additional details aimed towards group lists.
+There is no reset button for group lists currently as I feel its much less likely that a user would want to reset a group list and there is still the repeat frequency option for group lists that need to be reset regularly.

 ![View Group List Page Wireframe](docs/wireframes/view_group_list_page.png)

 #### Edit Group List Page
+Again similar to the edit personal list page, only difference is the additional option to assign group members to each list item.

 ![Edit Group List Page Wireframe](docs/wireframes/edit_group_list_page.png)